Jemurai/policy/policies/Application_Security_Policy.md

 The SDLC shall include organization appropriate unit, integration and acceptance testing processes.

 Test data shall be deliberately chosen and selected to ensure it does not include protected information.
-Typically that means test data may not be a direct copy of production data.
+This means test data may not be a direct copy of production data.

 ## Licensing